-We are passionate about sustainability; striving to create longevity in each garment by using handmade and hand-dyed fabrics as well as hand-carved trims, sourced from the African continent.
-Our fabrics come mainly from natural fibres including cottons, linens and silk.
-The silhouettes are effortlessly elegant, with attention to detail.
-They are treasured as works of art by our clients.
+A heritage brand, widely credited with transforming fashion in Kenya, and mentoring many designers and artisans over the last two decades, KikoRomeo meaning “Adam’s Apple” in Kiswahili, was founded in 1996.
+Transcending cultures and fashion trends, KikoRomeo puts sustainability at its core, striving to create longevity in each garment by using handmade and hand-dyed fabrics as well as hand-carved trims, sourced from the African continent.
+Their fabrics come mainly from natural fibres including cottons, linens and silk, as well as explorations into alternative fibres such as those derived from sisal and orange peel.
+KikoRomeo’s silhouettes are effortlessly elegant, with attention to detail, they are treasured as works of art by all those who wear them.

 Our vision is to bring different peoples together for humanity, using fashion and art as a medium.
 Our designs enable conversations and build wider understanding between nations and cultures.

 Who We Are

 We love the arts and use our language and fashion skills to mentor and inspire people to be open-minded and to earn a living from creativity.
 The beautiful things we create, embolden the wearer, opening new paths and giving them confidence to bring out their own authenticity.
 Our items are crafted by artists in East Africa, many of whom have worked with us for over two decades.
 We often collaborate with others in the visual arts, literature, theatre, film and music, who enrich our works with their talents.